ajquadresearch/flightCodes/README.md

 Variables:
 Lowercase letter of first word
-Uppercase letter of second word
+Uppercase letter of all words after
 ex: hello, radHappy, aaronCool

 Functions:
-Uppercase letter of first word
-Uppercase letter of second word
+Uppercase of all words
 ex: GetImu, Stars